HarmoGlace/teamy/README.md

 manager.setClient(client);

 client.on('message', message => {
-    message.member.team // Returns the member team or null if none is found })
+    message.member.team; // Returns the member team or null if none is found

+    message.member.teams; // Returns an array with all member teams or an empty array if none is found.
+})
 ````